 Before you go into how bridges have been made, there are a few things that you need to keep in mind.
 The bridges over water can be of both kinds – the floating ones along with the ones that are permanent.

 Quite obviously, the floating ones aren’t permanent and are used only briefly.

 Hence, they don’t require a base.
 But the permanent bridges require a foundation and therefore, there are three basic factors which will need to be considered.

-- The condition of the site
+- Condition of the site

-- The technology is available from the country.
+- Technology is available from the country.